alex-harvey-z3q/agentic-analyst/README.md

 A learning project for **Agentic AI** using a **Retrieval-Augmented Generation (RAG)** system exploring how multiple AI (LLM) agents can collaborate to perform analysis over a **text corpus**.
 In the example project, the text corpus is all lyrics to all Beatles songs.

-The project embeds and indexes documents using [Chroma](https://pypi.org/project/chromadb/), retrieves relevant context, and then coordinates multiple agents (planner, researcher, analyst, writer) to produce synthesised outputs such as thematic analyses and executive-style briefs.
+The project embeds and indexes documents using [Chroma](https://pypi.org/project/chromadb/), retrieves relevant context, and then coordinates multiple agents coordinates multiple agents (planner, researcher, analyst, writer, reviewer) to produce synthesised outputs such as thematic analyses and executive-style briefs.

 This is a learning and research project focused on **understanding agentic AI behavior**, not a polished production system.